fantastech/notifier/README.txt

 * Inbox for sending & receiving messages
 * Multi-agent support for chat (Coming soon)

-= Currently Available Triggers =

-**WordPress**

-* Send WhatsApp notification when a *new post is published*
-* Send WhatsApp notification when a *new comment is added*
-* Send WhatsApp notification when a *new user is registered*

-**WooCommerce**

-* Send WhatsApp notification when a *new WooCommerce order is placed*
-* Send WhatsApp notification when *WooCommerce order status changes to processing*
-* Send WhatsApp notification when *WooCommerce order status changes to completed*
-* Send WhatsApp notification when *WooCommerce order status changes to cancelled*
-* Send WhatsApp notification when *WooCommerce order status changes to failed*
-* Send WhatsApp notification when *WooCommerce order status changes to on-hold
-* Send WhatsApp notification when *WooCommerce order status changes to refunded*
-* Send WhatsApp notification for any custom added order status

-**Gravity Forms**

-* Send WhatsApp notifications on ***Gravity Forms** form submission*

-Want more triggers for your favorite plugins?
-Request us [here](https://wanotifier.com/support/) or contact your developer create custom triggers using filter hooks.

 == Installation ==

 1. Download the plugin zip, upload it to the `/wp-content/plugins/` directory and unzip.
 Or install the plugin via 'Plugins' page in your WordPress backend.